The power meter wars continue – Garmin just cut the price of all its Vector 2 models, which measure power at the pedal.

 Want to get power measurement into Shimano pedals?
 There’s a conversion kit for that

-Vector Shimano Ultegra Pedal Cartridges earlier this week, which cost £99 and enable Vector owners to swap the Vector 2 power measurement pods into a Shimano PD-6800 pedal body.
+Garmin announced its Vector Shimano Ultegra Pedal Cartridges earlier this week, which cost £99 and enable Vector owners to swap the Vector 2 power measurement pods into a Shimano PD-6800 pedal body.

 Will this tempt you into joining the power meter mob?
 Let us know in the comments below.